gitehr/gitehr.org/docs/design/patient-centricity.md

 This separation also means that if, within your organisation, you need to perform database operations over multiple patients, then you can do this.

-A healthcare organisation might care for thousands or even millions of patients.
+A healthcare organisation might care for thousands or even millions of patients, so it is accepted that a database at organisation level might be useful.
+But this database must never be the canonical patient record.